-GE is the turbine supplier for the new CCGT plant and also provides installation, commissioning and technical assistance services to Fluor.
+GE is the turbine supplier for the new CCGT plant and is also providing installation, commissioning and technical assistance services to Fluor.

 ATCO Emissions Management (ATCO) was contracted in October 2012 to design, supply and install the noise abatement system at the new plant.

-NCM Demolition and Remediation was awarded by LCRA the contract for decommissioning the old unit.
-The work includes dismantling of the plant, as well as removal of all equipment and materials.
+NCM Demolition and Remediation was awarded the contract for decommissioning the old unit by LCRA.
+The work includes dismantling the plant, as well as the removal of all equipment and materials.
 The remediation process includes restoration of the site using clean backfill, topsoil and bluebonnets.